Mikkel-ao/Torsdagsopgaver-5---Files-and-Composition/README.md

 ### Exercises with Files and composition

 Today's exercises should be performed in IntelliJ.
-You are to create one new project for the solutions to the excercises in this set.
+Create a new project for the solutions to the excercises in this set.
-For each task below, you must create a new package in the project's src directory.
-Name it accordingly to the task, e.g. "Task1".
+For each task below, you must create a new package (same as a folder) in the project's src directory.
+Name it according to the task, e.g. "task1".
-In each package(same as a folder), create a class <code>Main.java</code> with a <code>public static void main(String[] args)</code> - method which will be used to start the program and call the methods required to complete the tasks.
+In each package, create a class <code>Main.java</code> with a <code>public static void main(String[] args)</code> - method which will be used to start the program and call the methods required to complete the tasks.

-Please note, that it is quite unusual to have a Main class in each package, yet this is done so for the sake of the exercise.
+Please note, that it is unusual to have a Main class in each package, yet this is done so for the sake of the exercise.

 ---
 ## Task 1: ArrayList og objekter